Meralco readies crews as ‘Isang’ nears

-The Manila Electric Company (Meralco), the country’s largest power distributor, assured customers that its crews are ready to respond to power concerns that may arise from Tropical Depression Isang.
+The Manila Electric Company (Meralco) assured customers that its crews are ready to respond to power concerns that may arise from tropical depression “Isang.”

 Meralco said Friday it is closely monitoring the weather and urged the public to take extra precautions against potential electrical hazards due to possible flooding.

-“Safety is our top priority especially during this period when flooding and heavy rains pose greater risks of electrical accidents,” Meralco Vice President and Head of Corporate Communications Joe R. Zaldarriaga said.
+“Safety is our top priority especially during this period when flooding and heavy rains pose greater risks of electrical accidents,” Meralco vice president and head of Corporate Communications Joe Zaldarriaga said.

 “We encourage our customers to be extra vigilant this rainy season and to observe safety measures before, during, and after a flood.”